 The jury’s decision must be unanimous – all twelve jurors must be satisfied that the state has proven the specific allegation beyond a reasonable doubt in order to find an accused guilty.

 If the jury is unable to reach a unanimous verdict, and the judge is satisfied that further deliberations would be futile, the judge may discharge the jury (Criminal Code s.
 653).
-The matter would then proceed to trial before a new jury at a later date.
+The matter will then proceed to trial before a new jury at a later date.

 The following comments from the Supreme Court of Canada provide further insight into the role of the jury: